 Making the Right Decision for Your Team

 Before you move forward with any software, make sure you’re aware of the upfront and ongoing costs.
 It’s important that this matches up with what you’re expecting as far as a return on investment.
-Streamlining your ediscovery process or replacing a costly older process will both have immense savings.
+Streamlining your ediscovery processes or replacing a costly older system with Zapproved’s ediscovery software will drive immense savings – both in time and spend.
 In addition, take a hard look at what you stand to gain by reducing risks, bringing more in-house, and upping your security measures.

 Where ZDiscovery and Zapproved Fit In